syedhumarahim/sql_databricks/README.md

 # Interacting with SQL Database using Python Script

-This is the sixth Assignment for Data Engineering on Interacting with SQL Database.
+This is the Assignment for Data Engineering on Interacting with SQL Database.

 # Medical Records CRUD Operations with SQLite